benhowarth6/auto-dymo/README.md

             "ticketInfo": {
                 "ticketNumber": "RITM0012345",
                 "user": "User Name",
-                "authKey": "key123"
+                "authKey": "key123",
+                "numberOfLabels": "1"
             }
         }
         ```
-    * Possible codes returned from **DELETE**:
+    * Possible codes returned from **PUT**:
         * 200: The ticket was printed successfully
         * 401: The authentication key provided was incorrect
-        * 404: The syntax for the ticket number was incorrect, or the ticket does not exist
+        * 404: The syntax for the ticket number was incorrect